 It is the larvae of the Pantry Moth that will be eating your dried foods, pet foods and birdseed.
 Adult (flying) clothes moths only live around a month, they cannot actually eat, and their sole mission is to mate - the females lay nearly 200 eggs during that brief time.
 What our traps do is to attract male moths who think they ‘smell’ a female only to get stuck on our sticky pheromone board.
 By eliminating the male moths, our traps take them out of the breeding cycle, progressively reducing the population over time.
 The quality of the Pheromones is critical to the success of trapping moths for both monitoring the level of activity and ultimately stopping the infestation of your food.
 The powerful Moth Pheromones make these Mediterranean Flour Moths Indian Meal Moth Pheromone Traps extremely effective.

-We engineer our clothes moth trap pheromones in Germany and exclusively serve the US market with those pheromones.
-We will not sell cheap Chinese-produced pantry moth traps with sub-standard pheromones.
-Our moth traps are proven to out-perform others on the market and, so much so, that our clothes moth traps are recommended by professional Pest Controllers.
+We engineer our moth trap pheromones in Germany and exclusively serve the UK market with those pheromones.
+Our moth traps are proven to out-perform others on the market and, so much so, that our moth traps are recommended by professional Pest Controllers.

 Pantry Moth Traps are the ideal starting point, especially as they give you a clear idea of how bad the infestation is and whether you are seeing success (a reduced daily catch rate over time is good news!).
-If the infestation is persistent, you may want to consider one of our Pantry Moth Killer kits to deal with the larval stage at the same time (our kits include traps).
+If the infestation is persistent, you may want to read our blog post on How To Get Rid Of Pantry Moths.
+Full of helpful information on how to check, clean and remove larvae and eggs, this post will help you to reduce the severity of a serious infestaion.

-With our guidance, you will deal with your moth infestation, protect your valuable clothing and home textiles, and take away the stress of dealing with these pests.
+With our guidance, you will deal with your moth infestation, protect your dry food stuffs, and take away the stress of dealing with these pests.

 THESE PANTRY MOTH TRAPS PROTECT GRAINS, FLOUR, CEREALS AND OTHER DRY FOODS FROM FOOD MOTH INFESTATION